Now

 One CEO.
 One finance office.
 One marketing budget.
 The operations staff stays local—each building needs its own crew running the physical plant and managing events day-of.
 But the duplicated executive layer, the competing sales teams, the redundant back office—that consolidates.
 The SCC's operating costs went up 103 percent when the Summit opened because the organization was built to run one building and suddenly had two.
 KCC doesn't add overhead.
 It reduces it.

 Now count the votes.
 The KC executive's three board appointments, plus the governor's three—that's a majority.
 The governor's incentive is straightforward: restructure before 2029, or face a legislative fight over extending the backstop for a facility the market is abandoning.
 The KC executive's incentive is the deal itself—stop the bleeding, rationalize the competition, elevate Bellevue into a regional anchor, and resolve a structural conflict the county is paying for on both sides.
-The mayor's three appointments complete the unanimity, and what the mayor gets is the Commons: a 435,000-square-foot civic space on Pike Street, the companion to the waterfront, a legacy project that didn't require a new bond issue or a tax increase.
+The mayor's three appointments complete the unanimity, and what the mayor gets is the Commons: a civic space on Pike Street, the companion to the waterfront, a legacy project that didn't require a new bond issue or a tax increase.

 That's the coalition.
 Three appointing authorities, each with a reason to say yes.
 A regional convention brand that's stronger than either city's solo pitch.
 An Arch that opens to the public.
 And a KC executive who brokers the deal—not as a favor to Seattle, but because the county created this structure, the county is paying for both sides of its dysfunction, and the county is the only level of government with the authority and the incentive to fix it.